-Net sales - Our Chemicals Segment's net sales increased \$300.6 million, or 18%, in 2021 compared to 2020, primarily due to an 8% increase in average TiO2 selling prices (which increased net sales by approximately \$131 million) and a 6% increase in sales volumes (which increased net sales by approximately \$98 million).
-In addition to the impact of higher sales volumes and higher average selling prices, we estimate that changes in currency exchange rates (primarily the euro) increased our Chemicals Segment's net sales by approximately \$43 million, or 3%, as compared to 2020.
+Net Sales - Chemicals Segment's net sales in 2022 were consistent with net sales in 2021 primarily due to the net effects of a 21% increase in average TiO2 selling prices (which increased net sales by approximately \$407 million) and a 15% decrease in sales volumes (which decreased net sales by approximately \$291 million).
+We estimate that changes in currency exchange rates (primarily the euro) decreased our Chemicals Segment's net sales by approximately \$106 million, or 5% in 2022 as compared to 2021.
 TiO2 selling prices will increase or decrease generally as a result of competitive market pressures, changes in the relative level of supply and demand as well as changes in raw material and other manufacturing costs.